DmitrySoshnikov/hdl-js/README.md

                                                   [choices: "bin", "hex", "dec"]
 ```

-> NOTE: the HDL format is based on the chips format from the [nand2tetris](http://nand2tetris.org/) course by Noam Nisan and Shimon Schocken.
+> NOTE: the implementation of some built-in chips, and the HDL format is heavily inspired by the wonderful [nand2tetris](http://nand2tetris.org/) course by Noam Nisan and Shimon Schocken.

 For the [examples/And.hdl](https://github.com/DmitrySoshnikov/hdl-js/blob/master/examples/And.hdl) file: